DaveACIM/White-Paper-Canon-Academic/README.md

 - *The Architecture of Integrity* establishes that systems operating under internal contradiction cannot produce stable outputs, and derives the conditions required for stability.

 These principles ground the WPCA framework, which defines the architectural system required to satisfy them.

+---

+## Conceptual Structure

+The WPCA is organized as a layered system: